aroberge/reeborg-world-creation/closures-and-the-decorator-pattern.md

 [^3]: We never wrote `move()` in any of the examples above.

 [^4]: Instead of a function, we could have some other callable, such as a Python class.

+[^5]: Some people say that something else than a function could be returned and that it should still be called a decorator.